ghtx280/blickcss/README.md

 ### Installation

-To use BlickCSS in your project, you have two options:

-1. CDN: Add the following script tag in the head section of your HTML file.
+To use BlickCSS in your project, you need add the following script tag in the head section of your HTML file.

 ```html
 <script src="https://unpkg.com/blickcss"></script>
 ```

-2. Manual: Copy the code from the `dist` folder and include it in your project.

 ### Usage